krose098/krose098/README.md

 # Hi there, I'm Kovi\! 👋 🔭 (pronounced like coffee ☕)
 ## About Me

 I'm an Astrophysics PhD candidate 🎓 at the Sydney Institute for Astronomy at the University of Sydney 🇦🇺, and I completed my undergraduate studies at the Hebrew University of Jerusalem 🇮🇱.
-I work in observational radio-astronomy 📡 and love finding weird things in space that go snap, crackle and/or pop ✨.
+I work in observational astronomy 🔭 and love finding weird things in space that go snap, crackle and/or pop ✨.
 Beyond research, I'm passionate about science communication and outreach 🗣️, aiming to make science accessible and engaging for everyone 😊.

 -----